 • Katy (25 minute drive)

-The project is currently leasing office and restaurant tenants for a early 2018 move-in.
+The project is currently leasing office and restaurant tenants.